One57: Early sales

+Mid- and late 2010s

-The developer had received a 421-a tax exemption for One57, which permitted a 94 percent tax abatement in exchange for Extell building affordable housing elsewhere.
+Extell had received a 421-a tax exemption for One57, which permitted a 94 percent tax abatement in exchange for constructing affordable housing elsewhere.
 Several politicians opposed the exemption, including city comptroller John Liu, who described it as billionaires' subsidy.
 In May 2015, as part of the program, Extell was renting out 38 apartments on the seven stories immediately above the hotel.
 The rentals, which consisted of one- to four-bedroom units measuring 1,021 to 3466 ft2, were marketed at between $12,000 and $50,000 per month.
 The rental units were still extremely expensive compared to other developments in the city; The Wall Street Journal estimated that potential renter would need a minimum annual income of $534,000 to rent a one-bedroom unit and $2 million for a three-bedroom unit.
 By that November, Extell was seeking to sell the rental portion of the building for $250 million.
 With a general decline in the rate of luxury rental agreements, Extell changed its plans in April 2016 and instead marketed the rental units as condominiums.
 Ultimately, Extell only created 66 affordable units in the Bronx using the tax abatement for One57, which normally could have been used to create 370 affordable units.

 Media outlets reported in 2016 that the International Petroleum Investment Company—the parent company of the building's main financier, Aabar—was linked to the 1Malaysia Development Berhad scandal.
 Because Aabar's head, al-Qubaisi, had been implicated in the scandal, the financing of One57 was investigated as well.
-The next year, Nigerian businessman Kola Aluko was investigated for money laundering; the suspected laundering included his purchase of a penthouse apartment at One57.
-That May saw the first foreclosure in the building, for another apartment.
-Aluko's $51 million apartment was also foreclosed upon shortly thereafter; it was ultimately sold for $36 million in September 2017, the largest foreclosure auction in city history.
-The two foreclosures, amid a slowing luxury real estate market, raised public scrutiny about the viability of Billionaires' Row, where more luxury residential towers were being erected at the time.
+The first foreclosure in the building, for an apartment owned by heiress Sheri Izadpanah, took place in May 2017. after Izadpanah had unsuccessfully tried to sell it for a year.
+The same year, Nigerian businessman Kola Aluko was investigated for money laundering; the suspected laundering included his purchase of a penthouse apartment at One57.
+Aluko's $51 million apartment was foreclosed upon and was ultimately sold for $36 million in September 2017, the largest foreclosure auction in city history.
+The foreclosures, amid a slowing luxury real estate market and an increase in foreclosures citywide, raised public scrutiny about the viability of Billionaires' Row's skyscrapers.
+They also negatively impacted One57's reputation among real-estate brokers.

+Amid a downturn in New York City's luxury real estate market, Extell unveiled new buyers' incentives in 2018, offering to waive between three and five years of common charges and pay 50% of broker's commissions.
+During that time, the average price of units at One57 declined from 5872 $/ft2 in 2014 to 3900 $/ft2 in 2020.
+The downturn was severe enough that Nikki Field, a broker who had sold several of the condo units, told residents not to resell their condos until she told them to, as they would have otherwise lost large amounts of money.